sunpaq/monkc/RuntimeBasedv2/README.md

 	New(VTable, ret, nil);
 	ff(ret, MT(show), YES, "this is a super method called by child:VTable");

+####TODO list:

+	1. implement the "__builtin_apply" extension on non-gcc platform make the Mocha portable.

+	2. wrap many popular C/UNIX libs:
+	   time.h       ->  MCClock.h
+	   pthread.h    ->  MCThread.h
+	   string.h     ->  MCString.h
+	   sys/socket.h ->  MCSocket.h
+	   math.h       ->  MCMath.h

+	3. a parse and some lightly added syntex to make the class define macros looks better

+	4. test on clang-LLVM. make sure it can works on the newst technology

+	5. implement a "TYPE" property of class. to diffrences sigleton and multiton classes

+	6. more detailed "evolution" document.

 [^1]: the syntex is improving, maybe more/less keywords in the feature.